JetBrains/intellij-platform-plugin-template/README.md

 Plugin Signing is a mechanism introduced in the 2021.2 release cycle to increase security in [JetBrains Marketplace](https://plugins.jetbrains.com) and all of our IntelliJ-based IDEs.

-JetBrains Marketplace signing is designed to ensure that plugins are not modified over the course of the publishing and delivery pipeline.
+JetBrains Marketplace signing is designed to ensure that plugins aren't modified over the course of the publishing and delivery pipeline.

 The current project provides a predefined plugin signing configuration that lets you sign and publish your plugin from the Continuous Integration (CI) and local environments.
 All the configuration related to the signing should be provided using [environment variables](#environment-variables).